glynawe/Vanilla/kete.md

 Kete is an imperative systems programming language.
 Kete has a module system with *functors*, a feature taken from OCaml.
 Functors are modules that take other modules as arguments.
 They are a single, simple mechanism that can provide features like abstract data types, generic types, traits, dependency injection and module extension.

-[(Kete)[https://maoridictionary.co.nz/search?&keywords=kete] is the Māori word for a basket or a domain of knowledge.]
+[[Kete](https://maoridictionary.co.nz/search?&keywords=kete) is the Māori word for a basket or a domain of knowledge.]

 ## The design space

 Kete's syntax resembles C++, Java or Rust.
 Its module system is similar to that OCaml.
 Its core type system is close to that of Oberon 07.
 It can be used for the same tasks as C, but is more "safe" by default.

-### A quick comparison to C.
+### A quick comparison to C

 - There is a true module system for defining abstract data types.
 - There is garbage collection.
 - There is no macro system, but constants and constant expressions are part of the language.
 - Pointers are not used to implement arrays.
 Arrays are a type.
 - Array argument lengths are always known.
 - Arrays can be copied by assignment and can be returned from functions.
 - The pointer dereference operator is postfix.
 - Types are inferred when declaring new variables.
 - There is a smaller selection of numeric types.
 - There is no automatic casting between types.
 - There is a smaller number of operators, less common operations are builtin functions.
 - Functions that access hardware and circumvent the type system must be imported from the `SYSTEM` module.

-### A quick comparison to C++ and Java.
+### A quick comparison to C++ and Java

 - The units of encapsulation are modules, typically containing types and functions for ADTs.
 - Nevertheless, ADT function calls resemble method calls.
 - Parameterized modules (functors) take the place of C++ templates and Java generic classes.
 - Unlike generic classes, functors can supply whole groups of interrelated types.
 - There is no inheritance of implementation, but inclusion of trait functions (mixins) is possible.

-## A quick comparison to SML and Ocaml.
+### A quick comparison to SML and Ocaml

 - The 'core language' is imperative, and lower-level.
   - Variables are assignable, functions can have call-by-reference parameters.
   - There are no closures.
 - The 'module language' is simpler.
   - Modules cannot be nested.
   - Modules, interfaces (signatures) and functors must always be named.
 - Variant types are defined using Oberon 'extensible records'.
 - A functor instantiation can be included (opened) into a module.
 - A method call-like syntax makes module name prefixes less necessary.

-## A quick comparison to Oberon 07.
+### A quick comparison to Oberon 07

 - Exports do not need to be marked.
-Modules can instead be given explict interfaces.
+Modules can instead be given explicit interfaces.
 - Extensible records are distinct from regular records (structures).
 - Extensible records are reference types.
 Pointers to extensible records are unnecessary.
 - Arrays and structure records are scalar types, they may be returned from procedures.